d-krupke/AlgBench/README.rst

 ---------------------------------------

-If you develop complex algorithms, you often want to not only measure the runtime of thw whole algorithm, but also of its parts, as well as other information, such as the number of iterations, the current solution, etc. You can use the Python logging framework for this.
+If you develop complex algorithms, you often want to not only measure the runtime of the whole algorithm, but also of its parts, as well as other information, such as the number of iterations, the current solution, etc. You can use the Python logging framework for this.
 The logging framework allows you to create loggers that can be configured